DrFaust92/bitbucket-go-client/docs/SnippetsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SnippetsWorkspaceEncodedIdWatchersGet**
-> PaginatedUsers SnippetsWorkspaceEncodedIdWatchersGet(ctx, encodedId, workspace)
+> PaginatedAccounts SnippetsWorkspaceEncodedIdWatchersGet(ctx, encodedId, workspace)
 List users watching a snippet

 Returns a paginated list of all users watching a specific snippet.